Tuesday, 13 July 2010

 But supposing that you want to take an entirely brute force rather than heuristic approach to airline ticket pricing, how do you go about it in the absence of a database of price tags for seats?
 ITA Software's "solution" was to use a series of availability queries to create a database of pseudo-price tags for pseudo-seats.
 Once that was done, the problem remained difficult mainly because of its scale and the number of permutations to be considered (again, as with "look-ahead" brute-force chess analysis), but amenable to ITA Software's signature "cleverness" in algorithms and software implementation.

-So the essence of ITA Software's system is:
+So the essence of ITA Software's system (all the elements of which are visible in their patents and patent applications) is:

 - A 'bot that queries airlines for availability, flight by flight, mainly through CRS's although in some cases through direct connections to airlines' in-house reservation systems, to compile a cache of availability information.
 This process has been described to me by ITA Software CEO Jeremy Wertheimer, and in ITA Software's patents and pending patent applications.
 (I see Wertheimer each year at the PhoCusWright conference, and I've pressed him on how often a new query is made to update the cache for each flight.
 Wertheimer won't say, but it appears to be measured in hours for most flights, probably less for some of the flights of greatest interest in the next few days or weeks, and perhaps as infrequently as daily or less for some flights in other parts of the world of little interest to ITA Software's core customer base in the USA.)